oats-ts/docs/src/md/ServerGettingStarted.md

-# Getting started (Server)
+# Getting started

 This guide will help you getting started with generating server side code using Oats.

 As for all examples, we are going to use the [book store](https://github.com/oats-ts/oats-schemas/blob/master/schemas/book-store.json) example (so it's recommended you try using this first, if you are unfamiliar with Oats)!

 ## Set up the generator